rethinkdb/www/open-governance/index.md

 Any community member can make a proposal for consideration by the community.
 In order to initiate a discussion about a new idea, they should send a message to the RethinkDB contributors’ list, Slack channel or submit a patch implementing the idea to the issue tracker.
 This will prompt a review and, if necessary, a discussion of the idea.
 The goal of this review and discussion is to gain approval for the contribution.
-Since most people in the RethinkDB community have a shared vision, there is often little need for discussion in order to reach consensus.

 In general, as long as nobody explicitly opposes a proposal or patch, it is recognized as having the support of the community.
-This is called lazy consensus - that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.
+This is called lazy consensus - that is, **those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.**
 The lazy consensus is a very important concept within RethinkDB.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such mails.